Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      5. The new stream MUST be semantically equivalent with the previous stream, and interchangeable at the header and media fragment levels.
-     6. The new encoder or media ingest source SHOULD try to minimize data loss.
+     6. The new instance of ingest source SHOULD try to minimize data loss.
 The basemediadecodetime tdft of media fragments SHOULD increase from the point where the encoder last stopped.
 The basemediadecodetime in the